 What is Anti-NMDA Receptor Encephalitis?
-(In English, French & Spanish)
+(In English, French, Spanish & Italian)

 Anti-NMDA receptor encephalitis is a disease occurring when antibodies produced by the body’s own immune system attack NMDA receptors in the brain.
 NMDA receptors are proteins that control electrical impulses in the brain.
 Their functions are critical for judgement, perception of reality, human interaction, the formation and retrieval of memory, and the control of unconscious activities (such as breathing, swallowing, etc), also known as autonomic functions.